Segment Data Lakes Overview

 Data Lakes uses an IAM role to grant Segment secure access to your AWS account.
 The required inputs are:

 - external_ids: External IDs are the part of the IAM role which Segment uses to assume the role providing access to your AWS account.
 You will define the external ID in the IAM role as the Segment Workspace ID in which you want to connect to Data Lakes.
-The Segment Workspace ID can be retrieved from the Segment app] when navigating to the Settings > General Settings > ID.
+The Segment Workspace ID can be retrieved from the Segment app by navigating to Settings > General Settings > ID.

 - s3_bucket: Name of the S3 bucket used by the Data Lake.